Jihadmz/Jihadmz/README.md

 - 👋 Hi, I’m **Jihad Mahfouz**,third year **Computer Science** student
-- 👀 I’m a **Software Engineer**, focusing on better UI Design, speed and UX of the product
+- 👀 I’m a **Junior Data Scientist**, focusing on directing business products,and accuracy of the prediction
-- 🌱 I’m currently learning and mastering new **Technologies**
+- 🌱 I’m currently learning and mastering new **Data Science**
 - 💞️ I’m looking to collaborate on github
 - 📫 You can reach me via email on jihadmahfouz8@gmail.com